 When Blaine was in the hospital, and before the Shoulder Thang, Marie kept friends and family appraised of Blaine’s progress in the hospital via Facebook.
 At some point, in frustration, dealing with hospital staff and Blaine's illness, she posted the following, and received a few replies:

 “That feeling when you suddenly realize it has required a certain level of madness to survive your own existence.
 Yeah, that's the one.”
+To which I replied:

 About a second after I typed, “A certain level of luckiness” and rolled it off my tongue, I knew there would be a song with this title.